qlik-oss/core-website/docs/tutorials/hello-engine.md

         Session closed.

-**Tip:** Open the [hello-engine.js](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/src/hello-engine/hello-engine.js) file to see how enigma.js is configured to communicate with the QIX engine.
+**Tip:** Open the [hello-engine.js](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/src/hello-engine/hello-engine.js) file to see how enigma.js is configured to communicate with the QIX Engine.

 3. Stop and remove the Docker container.
    Run the following command from a command shell:
+[//]: # (This is a block of code - bash)

         docker-compose down